rocky/shell-term-background/README.md

 There is one other envirnoment variable and aspect worth mentioning.
-When we can get pixel intensities of red, blue, and green values of the backgroun, we can use that determine light and dark based the combied sum: zero values indicate an absense of a particular color.
+When we can get pixel intensities of red, blue, and green values of the background, we can use that determine light and dark based the combied sum: zero values indicate an absense of a particular color.
 However the upper value can change.
 On a `xterm-256color` or derivative of that, the highest intensity is `0xff` while on an